Approaches

 Early detection of cancer improves the chances of a cure, but this is not without controversy.

-For some cancers (particularly breast and prostate cancer), screening can lead to the diagnosis of slowly growing non-life threatening cancers.
+For some cancers (particularly breast and prostate cancer), screening can lead to the diagnosis of slowly growing non-life threatening cancers, leading to overdiagnosis and overtreatment of patients.

 Screening can also be expensive, and in most Asian countries, there is not enough money in the public purse to ensure everyone receives screening.